krosac/Pruning_PJ3/README.md

 ```
 cd ..
 ```
 Return to pascal_voc direcotry and run following commands below for training/evaluation.
 No need to load darknet53 backbone weights with "--load" argument, since it is automatically loaded every time you run the script.
-Use "--load" to specify the path for your own checkpoint.
+Use "--load" to optionally specify the path for your own checkpoint.
 ```
-python3 main.py train --load PRETRAINED_PTH --gpu False
+python3 main.py train --load PRETRAINED_PTH --name=voc --gpu False
-python3 main.py eval --load PRETRAINED_PTH --gpu False
+python3 main.py eval --load PRETRAINED_PTH --name=voc --gpu False
 ```
 Pruning funcions can be implemented in prune_utils.py.